 How do I send and receive faxes with RingCentral?

-If you have a RingCentral Office plan or certain RingCentral Professional plans, you can enjoy faxing features from just about anywhere—including your RingCentral desktop app, iPhone, iPad, or Android device.
+If you have a RingCentral Office plan, you can enjoy faxing features from just about anywhere—including your RingCentral desktop app, iPhone, iPad, or Android device.

 To fax from your RingCentral account: